lucas-meyer-7/Speech-Recognition-Afrikaans-isiXhosa/README.md

    4. **Question:** I'm not entirely sure what a sensible method is for choosing a validation/test set.
 Right now I am splitting randomly.
-        - **Answer**: Choose test/validation set very carefully & don't split randomly.
+        - **Answer:** Choose test/validation set very carefully & don't split randomly.
    5. **Question:** Should I remove the English sentences from the Afrikaans and isiXhosa datasets?
         - **Answer:** No.